gihadmagdy/YOUXEL_Automation_task/README.md

 Notes
 Navigate to src > test > java > features > home,featur to check the BDD full Scenario you can cnange email address from json > > File in src > test -> resources other data can be changed from test data .json file

+You will find in report two testcases failed

+first one : because jumia implmenting Robot protection protocol  so i can't Resume testing Second testcase : failed because a sortion bug .